rogeriocamorim/3dPrinterCalculator/README.md

    - Click "Add Printer"
    - Fill in your printer's details:
      - Name
-     - Power consumption (kW)
+     - Power consumption (kW) and electricity rate ($/kWh)
-     - Electricity rate ($/kWh)
-     - Purchase price and expected lifetime hours (for depreciation)
+     - Purchase price and expected lifetime hours
-     - Repair cost per hour (optional)
-     - Maintenance cost and interval (optional)

 3. **Add Your Materials**
    - Navigate to the "Materials" page